1jour1vin

 Wine rated (2022 guide) 95/100

-Lots of rose petal, stem and sandalwood aromas, as well as plums and berries.
-Medium-bodied, with a tight palate and very fine tannins that run the length of the wine.
+Lots of aromas of rose petals, stems, and sandalwood, as well as plums and berries.
+Medium-bodied, with a tight palate and very fine tannins that extend throughout the wine.
 Linear and concentrated.
-Notes of nutmeg and pastry enhance the palate.
-Accessible now, but needs three or four years to open up.
-Try it after 2026.
+Notes of nutmeg and pie crust enhance the palate.
+It is accessible now, but needs three or four years to open up.
+Try after 2026.

 Jeb Dunnuck